 If a smartwatch has one dedicated function, such as a diving watch or a hiking watch, it might not necessarily support other apps unrelated to its primary function.
 That’s only expected and understandable too.

 General-purpose smartwatches, on the other hand, usually come with important apps depending on their OS.

-3. Helps To Manage Media
+3. Manage Media

 4. Reply Messages By Voice

 Since smartphones support voice dictation, you will be able to respond to your texts and emails by voice.
 This makes the sending of text messages and emails a lot more convenient.

 With most smartwatches, you get GPS which means you can easily track your location as well as receive location-specific alerts.